Enamel paint is oil-based, while latex paint is water-based. So, can you apply enamel over latex paint?

 - Wait 10 minutes.

-- Scrape the sealant using a paint scraper.
+- Scrape the sealer using a paint scraper.

-- Re-apply mineral spirits to the leftover sealant.
+- Re-apply mineral spirits to the leftover sealer.

-- Remove the leftover sealant with a rag.
+- Remove the leftover sealer with a rag.

 - Remove the residue of the mineral spirit from the surface.

-Unfortunately, you can’t remove the sealant without removing the latex paint.
-So, while removing the sealant, the paint will be also removed.
+Unfortunately, you can’t remove the sealer without removing the latex paint.

-Note: If finish isn’t sealed or waxed, skip this step.
+Note: If the finish isn’t sealed or waxed, skip this step.

 3. Sand The Finish